Michal-Atlas/DawnStorm/dawnstorm.md

 ### Turn Actions

 In a turn, you have two phases, a move and a move/action phase.
-Your move allows you to move 1 + A quarter of you Speed Skill in meters.
+Your move allows you to move by 1 zone.

 As an action you may do one of the following:

 - Attack
-- Defend - Gain `Dodge 0` until the start of your next turn, but move a pace backwards or sideways when attacked
+- Defend - Gain or grant an ally in the same zone `Dodge 0` until the start of your next turn
 - Activate a Magic Glyph
 - Aid - You may roll a skill check against `RD 10`, if you succeed, an ally attempting the same check acts as if they are `Skilled`, if both of you are skilled, you may roll against `RD 12` , in which case the ally rolls as a `Master`
 - Ready - Spend the round changing held items, if they're in a bag, you should spend 2 actions taking them out.
 Similair to clothing, putting on chainmail would cost a turn, a full suit would cost 2 to 3.